mitchallen/microservice-dynamo/README.md

 * __examples / table-list__ - demos how to read a list of tables in the DynamoDB
 * __examples / music-post__ - demos how to post a record to the DynamoDB (see music-post README for script to create Music table)

-You can also find a working example here:
+You can also find a working example here (may or may not be up to date - check version numbers):

 * [https://bitbucket.org/mitchallen/microservice-demo-table-list](https://bitbucket.org/mitchallen/microservice-demo-table-list)